Green Climate Fund: History

-Organization
+Procedures

 During COP-16 in Cancun, the matter of governing the GCF was entrusted to the newly founded Green Climate Fund Board, and the World Bank was chosen as the temporary trustee.
 To develop a design for the functioning of the GCF, the "Transitional Committee for the Green Climate Fund" was established in Cancun too.
 The committee met four times throughout the year 2011, and submitted a report to the 17th COP in Durban, South Africa.
 Based on this report, the COP decided that the "GCF would become an operating entity of the financial mechanism" of the UNFCCC, and that on COP-18 in 2012, the necessary rules should be adopted to ensure that the GCF "is accountable to and functions under the guidance of the COP".
 Researchers at the Overseas Development Institute state that without this last minute agreement on a governing instrument for the GCF, the "African COP" would have been considered a failure.
+Since then developing countries (like South Africa) have embarked on integrated planning and infrastructure prioritization to avoid lock in to unstainable development pathways and work towards a just transition to "greener" economy.

 Furthermore, the GCF Board was tasked with developing rules and procedures for the disbursement of funds, ensuring that these should be consistent with the national objectives of the countries where projects and programmes will be taking place.
 The GCF Board was also charged with establishing an independent secretariat and the permanent trustee of the GCF.

 The fund partners with 84 organizations that include commercial and development banks, state agencies and civil society groups, which pilot and execute innovative approaches to climate programs.

+There are other multilateral climate funds (i.e. governed by multiple national governments) which are important for paying out money in climate finance.
+As of 2022, there are five multilateral climate funds coordinated by the UNFCCC.
+These are the Green Climate Fund (GCF), the Adaptation Fund (AF), the Least Developed Countries Fund (LDCF), the Special Climate Change Fund (SCCF) and the Global Environment Facility (GEF).
+The GCF is the largest of these five funds.